-This year, the president of the celebration, Kurt Voelker, says he expects from 200 to 450 people.
+A perennial president of the celebration, Kurt Voelker, said several years ago, he usually expects from 200 to 450 people.
 “It depends on the weather and what football games are on.”

-The Yule Log Celebration itself, begins at 1 p.m. at the Town Hall on Dec.
-11.
+The Yule Log Celebration itself, begins at 1 p.m. on a Sunday before Christmas at the Town Hall.

 Wearing red and green capes, every year the crowd searches for the log with a notch on the end and a red ribbon.
 “It is eight to twelve inches in diameter and eight to twelve feet long and is cut on town property,” Voelker said.

-Voelker says entertainment has been lined up and will be provided while the search is underway.
+Voelker said entertainment has usually been lined up and provided while the search is underway.
 “Nothing too fancy, but it all is very nice.”

 How much entertainment?